Active Directory Replication Concepts

 The Knowledge Consistency Checker (KCC) creates connection objects automatically, but they can also be created manually.
 Connection objects created by the KCC appear in the Active Directory Sites and Services snap-in as <automatically generated> and are considered adequate under normal operating conditions.
 Connection objects created by an administrator are manually created connection objects.
 A manually created connection object is identified by the name assigned by the administrator when it was created.
-When you modify an <automatically generated> connection object, you convert it into an administratively modified connection object and the object appears in the form of a GUID.
+When you modify a <automatically generated> connection object, you convert it into an administratively modified connection object and the object appears in the form of a GUID.
 The KCC does not make changes to manual or modified connection objects.

 On each domain controller, the KCC creates replication routes by creating one-way inbound connection objects that define connections from other domain controllers.
 For domain controllers in the same site, the KCC creates connection objects automatically without administrative intervention.
-When you have more than one site, you configure site links between sites and a single KCC in each site automatically creates connections between sites as well.
+When you have more than one site, you configure site links between sites, and a single KCC in each site automatically creates connections between sites as well.

 Sites ensure that replication is routed around network failures and offline domain controllers.
-The KCC runs at specified intervals to adjust the replication topology for changes that occur in Active Directory, such as when new domain controllers are added and new sites are created.
+The KCC runs at specified intervals to adjust the replication topology for changes that occur in AD DS, such as when new domain controllers are added and new sites are created.
 The KCC reviews the replication status of existing connections to determine if any connections are not working.
 If a connection is not working due to a failed domain controller, the KCC automatically builds temporary connections to other replication partners (if available) to ensure that replication occurs.
 If all the domain controllers in a site are unavailable, the KCC automatically creates replication connections between domain controllers from another site.